 If you’d asked me 25 years ago to describe where ReSOURCE would be today, I’m not sure I would have predicted the turns my work would take in serving ever-evolving community needs.
 I’m dedicated to improving our future.
 I’ve been working alongside many who share this same passion and dedication for the last 25 years.
 We must embrace actionable, sustainable change that will lead to a better future.
 This is exactly what we ask of our trainees every day as they reshape their lives, working toward an often-distant goal.
 It is because of them, I’ve been shown time and again that when you believe in someone, they will rise to meet the challenge.

 I believe, we can do more if we focus on where we agree; that all people should have opportunity to learn skills and become gainfully employed.
 It is our collective impact that will drive change and I hope you agree.
 Please make your gift before the end of the year if you can.

-I have set a personal fundraising goal of $50,000 for this project and would love for friends, family, and classmates to join me to empower and protect the most vulnerable members of our community.
+I have set a personal fundraising goal of $25,000 in celebration of 25 years and would love for friends and family past and present to join me in building a future that’s more sustainable for all of us.
 Thank you.